Routing Number (ABA) Transit Number

 Are you using a US bank account to send or receive domestic or international wire transfers?
 Don’t know what your ABA routing number is?
 Always use the right routing number to avoid delayed transfers, and payment cancelations.

 In the US, banks and other financial institutions use routing numbers to identify themselves.
-They're made up of nine-digits, and depending on the purpose they serve, name differently:
+They're made up of 9-digits, and depending on the purpose they serve, name differently:

 Bank routing numbers are used to process check and electronic transactions such as funds transfers, direct deposits, digital checks, and bill payments.